o-k-l-l-a/X-ui-Tunnel/README.md

-Sure, here is the revised text with emojis:

----

 🌐 Given the filtering in Iran, you can use this script to bypass the restrictions and achieve faster internet access.
 To do this, follow these steps: